lemonmade/quilt/documentation/projects/apps/server.md

 - `quiltAppServerOutputFormat`, which lets you control the module format that the server output will use (defaults to `module`, which produces native ES modules).
 - `quiltAppServerEntryContent`, which lets you customize the magic entry point that Quilt creates to build your server.

-Quilt also uses all of the [http-handler Sewing Kit hooks](../services.md#deeper-customizations-with-sewing-kit) when your app server uses the http-handlers library.
+Quilt also uses all of the [request-router Sewing Kit hooks](../services.md#deeper-customizations-with-sewing-kit) when your app server uses the request-router library.

 When Quilt is building the server version of your app, it sets the `quiltAppServer` option to `true`.
 You can use the presence of this option to perform tooling customizations that only apply to the server build: